go-gitea/gitea/docs/content/doc/packages/rubygems.en-us.md

 # RubyGems Packages Repository

-Publish [RubyGems](https://guides.rubygems.org/) packages in your project’s Package Registry.
+Publish [RubyGems](https://guides.rubygems.org/) packages for your user or organization.

 **Table of Contents**